aws-samples/genai-quickstart-pocs/amazon-bedrock-claude3-image-analysis-poc/README.md

 ```

 After cloning the repo onto your local machine, open it up in your favorite code editor.
 The file structure of this repo is broken into 3 key files,
-the app.py file, the image_generation.py file, and the requirements.txt.
+the app.py file, the image_analysis.py file, and the requirements.txt.
 The app.py file houses the frontend application (a streamlit app).
-The image_generation.py file houses the logic of the application, including the Amazon Bedrock API invocations to generate an image.
+The image_analysis.py file houses the logic of the application, including the Amazon Bedrock API invocations to generate descriptions of an image.
 The requirements.txt file contains all necessary dependencies for this sample application to work.

 ## Step 2: